ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The 'pub_key_enc' parameter is an OPTIONAL parameter of the AS Request Creation Hints message defined in Section 5.1.2. of {{I-D.ietf-ace-oauth-authz}}.
 This parameter contains information about the exact encoding of public keys to be used between the Client and the RS.
 Its exact content is application specific.

 # Key Distribution {#key-distr}

-This section defines how the keying material used for group communication is distributed from the KDC to the Client, when joining the group as a new member.
+This section defines how the keying material used for group communication is distributed from the KDC to the Client.

 If not previously established, the Client and the KDC MUST first establish a pairwise secure communication channel using ACE.
 The exchange of Key Distribution Request-Response MUST occur over that secure channel.
-The Client and the KDC MAY use that same secure channel to protect further pairwise communications, that MUST be secured.
+The Client and the KDC MAY use that same secure channel to protect further pairwise communications, that needs to be secured.

-During this exchange, the Client sends a request to the AS, specifying the group it wishes to join (see {{ssec-key-distribution-request}}).
+During the first exchange ("joining"), the Client sends a request to the AS, specifying the group it wishes to join (see {{ssec-key-distribution-request}}).
 Then, the KDC verifies the access token and that the Client is authorized to join that group; if so, it provides the Client with the keying material to securely communicate with the member of the group (see {{ssec-key-distribution-response}}).
 The Content-Format used in the messages is set to application/cbor.

 {{fig-key-distr-join}} gives an overview of the exchange described above.

 ~~~~~~~~~~~
+TODO: Update this and caption
 Client                                               KDC
    |                                                  |
    |---- Key Distribution Request: POST /group-id --->|